WPArtisan/wp-native-articles/README.txt

 **How it works**

 After installation and setup this plugin auto generates an instant article version for each of your WordPress articles.
-The article's regular HTML is parsed and converted to correct FBIA markup which is then submitted to Facebook via a RSS feed.
+The article's regular HTML is parsed and converted to correct Facebook Instant Article markup which is then submitted to Facebook via a RSS feed.
 When your article is viewed using the Facebook mobile app it will now load the fast, optimized instant article version directly in the app.
 When the article is shared or posted its instant status will also be denoted by the lightening symbol in the corner.